 Snap off the anti-rotation tab on top of the potentiometers with a pair of flat nose spliers.

-To connect the 1590B enclosure PCB to the effect PCB you can use a 4 pin connector or solder the cables as indicated in the following figure.
+To connect the 1590B enclosure PCB to the effect PCB use a 4 pin connector or solder the cables as indicated in the following figure.
 The PCB pins are marked as "GND" ,"+V", "FROM FX" and "TO FX".
 Connect "FROM FX" to the output of the effect PCB, and "TO FX" to the input of the effect PCB.